 - If you use some caching plugin like W3 Total Cache or WP Super Cache, you need to exclude your Custom login URL from being cached by these plugins.

-- If you use the Jetpack plugin, you need to unlock XML-RPC.
+- If you use the Jetpack plugin or another plugin that needs to connect to wordpress.com, you need to unlock XML-RPC.
 To do that go to the Hardening tab, uncheck Disable XML-RPC, and click the Save changes button.

 To install plugin manually via FTP